Environment Protection Act 2017

 The Environment Protection Act 2017 (the Act) defines greenhouse gas substances (GHG) as a waste.

 The Act also includes the general environmental duty (GED).
 It applies to all Victorians.
 The GED requires that a person who is engaging in an activity that may give rise to risks of harm to human health or the environment from pollution or waste must minimise those risks, so far as reasonably practicable.
-GHG emissions may create a risk of harm to human health and the environment as they contribute to an increase in climate change risks.
+The GED applies to both the causes and consequences of climate change.

 Businesses and complying with the law